chiroptical/recicipe/backend/README.md

 TODO
 ---

-- Build a unit system to represent things like grams, ounces, numbers of things
+- [ ] Build a unit system to represent things like grams, ounces, numbers of things
+  - [x] Figure out the units library
+  - [ ] Document current units
+  - [ ] Add enough units to parse all of our test cases
+  - [ ] Build parser for unit system
 - Continue working on ingredient parser
 - Add comments to code
   - Learn more Haddock